Handling an IRS Notice: Expert Recommendations for Your Business

 Notice CP2100 or CP2100A

-Your filed tax return shows an incorrect or missing name or tax ID number.
+A notice CP2100 or CP2100 means a filed tax return is showing an incorrect or missing name or federal tax ID number.
+Updating the form with the correct information will resolve the issue.

 Levies and Garnishments